-During my second year of college, I came across this technology where maps could be rendered online (web mapping) and users could interact with the maps for visualization and analysis.
+During my second year of college, I came across this technology where maps could be rendered online (web maps) and users could interact with the maps for visualization and analysis.
 I found this technology interesting and decided to give it a shot.
 I encountered the “usual” barriers experienced by any beginner in coding.
 Then, I came across these interesting and well explained platforms for web mapping (Open Source platforms).

 After a couple of months of research, I settled for ExtJS, OpenLayers, GeoExt, GeoServer, PHP, QGIS, PostgreSQL /PostGIS and HTML/CSS as my development platforms for my web maps.
 I knew this was a huge project for me to undertake but always motivated by the capabilities the platforms offered me.
 Spending days and nights on-line trying to come up with something meaningful was my day-to-day job.